astronomer/docs/astro/install-aws.md

 sidebar_label: 'Install Astro on AWS'
 title: 'Install Astro on AWS'
 id: install-aws
-description: Get started on Astro by installing your first Astro Cluster on AWS.
+description: Get started on Astro by installing your first Astro cluster on AWS.
 ---

 ## Overview